 - Establishes that the system’s initial build meets approved requirements

-- Allows QA teams to identify problems early so that development provide fixes
+- Allows QA teams to identify issues in initial phases so that the development team can provide fixes

 - Checks the working conditions and behavior of the application